-- A certificate is given out (by every member of staff) at the end of the week in an Award Assembly for achievement, behaviour, outstanding effort/attitude/positive disposition to learning or an act of kindness - Peers are encouraged to award jewels to a fellow class member for outstanding acts of kindness - Starlets are individual reward stamps which are awarded to children for positive behaviour.
-At the end of the week the child can 'spend' or save their starlets for a reward or experience. - House points are earned as a group for positive behaviour. - Other awards are linked to.
+- A certificate is given out (by every member of staff) at the end of the week in our celebration collective worship.
+These are awarded for achievement, excellent behaviour, outstanding effort /attitude/ positive disposition to learning or an act of kindness. - Peers are encouraged to praise fellow students for outstanding acts of kindness and other positive attributes. - There may also be, on occasion, special certificates or stickers for individual events or visitors such as for taking part in activities or workshops.